 The band had good timing, benefiting from the mid-1980s fascination with Louisiana and New Orleans culture, epitomized by the popularity of Cajun cuisine and of the film The Big Easy.
 Several more albums for Island followed, but the label was eventually sold to Polygram.
 Blackwell departed the company and the band was left in search of a new label.
 In the late 1990s, after a number of other major-label shakeups hurt the promotion of the band’s records, Dural and Fox decided to form their own label, Tomorrow Recordings, named after Dural’s daughter.

 Buckwheat Zydeco and his band have continued to release albums throughout the 1990s and 2000s.
 The Buckwheat Zydeco Story: A 20-Year Party, was released in 1999 and includes songs from all phases of the band’s career.
-Their latest album, Lay Your Burden Down (2009), features an eclectic list of guest musicians including Sonny Landreth, Steve Berlin, Trombone Shorty, and Warren Haynes, and an equally varied repertoire including covers of songs by Bruce Springsteen, Jimmy Cliff, Captain Beefheart, Memphis Minnie, and Government Mule.
+Their album Lay Your Burden Down (2009) featured an eclectic list of guest musicians including Sonny Landreth, Steve Berlin, Trombone Shorty, and Warren Haynes, and an equally varied repertoire including covers of songs by Bruce Springsteen, Jimmy Cliff, Captain Beefheart, Memphis Minnie, and Government Mule.

 Taking up zydeco was a conscious choice for Dural, who wanted to explore his musical roots while modernizing the zydeco sound.
-He is the logical successor to Clifton Chenier and more than any other zydeco performer, has exposed the music to new audiences.
-He is careful to emphasize the distinction between black Creole (zydeco) and white Cajun music, which are sometimes conflated by unfamiliar listeners.
+He was the logical successor to Clifton Chenier and more than any other zydeco performer, had exposed the music to new audiences.
+He was careful to emphasize the distinction between black Creole (zydeco) and white Cajun music, which is sometimes conflated by unfamiliar listeners.
 He also points out that zydeco is from southern Louisiana rather than New Orleans.

-Dural is a tireless promoter of Creole culture and zydeco music who, while not touring, always makes time to play a “homecoming” show at El Sid O’s in Lafayette, a club he christened with his opening-night performance in 1985.
-In the late summer and early fall of 2009, the band embarked on their nationwide thirtieth anniversary tour.
-Dural still enjoys playing R&B as well, as evidenced by his regular appearances with Little Buck & the Top Cats at the Ponderosa Stomp, an annual festival held in New Orleans.
+Dural was a tireless promoter of Creole culture and zydeco music who, while not touring, always made time to play a “homecoming” show at El Sid O’s in Lafayette, a club he christened with his opening-night performance in 1985.
+In the late summer and early fall of 2009, the band embarked on a nationwide thirtieth anniversary tour.
+Dural continued playing R&B, as well, as evidenced by his regular appearances with Little Buck & the Top Cats at the Ponderosa Stomp, an annual festival held in New Orleans.